ArcadiusK/gradle/README.md

 Android project

-With Gradle build system to manage complexity
+With Gradle build system to manage complexity and multiple build flavors